amariwan/amariwan/README.md

 down somewhere so that I don't get lost in my thought - this kind of means I like
 being organized?

-I also like coding in Java because:
+I also like coding in Python because:
- * I can create minecraft mods, which are fun and people like to use them
- * Really interesting to me, I like the syntax
- * Can be challenging and still look great even with more complicated syntax
+ * Python Excels at Speedy Development
+ * Python has powerful primitives
+ * Python liest sich wie ausführbarer Pseudocode
+ * Build a Video Game

 -------